CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-1/Self-Paced Materials/1_Management of Digital Service Delivery.md

 4. When is it appropriate to pivot or terminate an Agile initiative in government?
 5. How do we measure public value in government digital services beyond traditional ROI?

-**Share Your Resources:** Use the course **discussion board** to share resources related to industry best practices.
-Did any of the articles mentioned above lead you to a new resource that could support your research into delivering high-quality digital services?
-If so, post a brief description and the link to the discussion board.
+**Share Your Resources:** Did any of the articles mentioned above lead you to a new resource that could support your research into delivering high-quality digital services?
+If so, post a brief description and the link in Slack or in one of the live class sessions.
 You’re also encouraged to share any helpful resources you’ve discovered on your own during the course.
-Reviewing each other’s contributions can help build a stronger, shared knowledge base across the class.

-**Your discussion posts are due by the end of Module 4\.**
+## Conclusion

-**Definition of Done:** Your discussion posts should fully address the questions listed in the instructions.
+>You’ve completed Sprint 1 of Module 1!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.